 Evil is here by divine ordination, and God alone can rid the world of it.
 His children are called on to battle with it on Scripture lines.
 The exercise tends to spiritual development.

-Jacob's Prophecy of the Last Days (Gen. 49) "UNTIL SHILOH COME!"
+"UNTIL SHILOH COME!"

 "The sceptre shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come: and unto him shall the gathering of the people be" (Gen. 49: 10).